DespoinaTikt/Nginx_on_Kubernetes/README.md

 ## Start Minikube and apply manifests

-First, since I have already installed Minikube and kubectl installed on my local machine, I just need to start it with the command "minikube start".
+First, since I have already installed Minikube and kubectl on my local machine, I just need to start it with the command "minikube start".

 ![Screenshot (339)](https://github.com/user-attachments/assets/200fa974-2cd6-489b-98ed-6a34171b8d73)